Astor63/BL2-Mods/Quest Reward/ReadMe.md

 ## [Quest Reward] Double Quest Reward Redux

-- Give you the choice between 2 Unique weapons/items instead of a single one, so it will double the chance to get a Unique weapon/item with desired parts.
+- Give you the choice between 2 Unique weapons/items instead of a single one, so it will double the chance to get a Unique weapon/item with desired element/part/accessory.
 - Upgrade the customization skin/head rewards to a Blue weapon/item rewards for 9 missions.

  * * * * *